tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.
+The boundary nodes MAY also maintain a mapping of specific IETF network slice service(s) to a SFA.

 Network Resource Partition Policy (NRP):
 : a policy construct that enables instantiation of mechanisms in support